-In the SPLIP, the Member will be locked into a consecutive, restricted period.
+In the SPLIP, the Member shall be locked into a consecutive, restricted period.

-- 11.10.3.1 Initiate the lock in process and establish the restricted period in the Member Initial Notification Letter as "Effective Date" to "Termination Date". - 11.10.3.2 Regardless of the Member's movement between contracted Health Plans, or in and out of Medicaid eligibility, when a SPLIP Medicaid Managed Care Member is assigned to the CONTRACTOR, they will be responsible for maintaining the member's continued enrollment until the member's established "Termination Date", or disenrollment, whichever comes first. - 11.10.3.3 If the CONTRACTOR receives a Medicaid Managed Care Member who is already in the SPLIP, the Department will notify the CONTRACTOR of the Medicaid Managed Care Member's enrollment, the restricted period, and the current designated lock in pharmacy.
+- Initiate the lock in process and establish the restricted period in the Member Initial Notification Letter as "Effective Date" to "Termination Date". - 11.10.3.2 Regardless of the reasoning for a Member's movement (e.g., between contracted Health Plans, or in and out of Medicaid eligibility), when a SPLIP Member is assigned to the CONTRACTOR, the CONTRACTOR shall be responsible for maintaining the Member's continued enrollment until the member's established "Termination Date", or disenrollment, whichever comes first. - 11.10.3.3 If the CONTRACTOR receives a Member who is already in the SPLIP, the Department will notify the CONTRACTOR of the Member's enrollment, the restricted period, and the current designated lock in pharmacy. - 11.10.3.4 The CONTRACTOR shall continue the restricted period, as established in the Initial Member Notification Letter, for continual lock-in of the Member and until the completion of the restricted period as established.

-- 11.10.3.4 Continue the restricted period, as established in the Initial Member Notification Letter, for continual lock-in of the Medicaid Managed Care Member and until the completion of the restricted period as established. - 11.10.3.5 In case of an emergency, the CONTRACTOR must be able to make an exception to allow for a seventy-two (72) hour emergency supply of medication to be filled by a pharmacy other than the Medicaid Managed Care Member's designated lock-in pharmacy.
-Such emergency supply shall be permitted to ensure the provision of necessary medication required on an interim/urgent basis. - 11.10.3.6 Be required to maintain tracking of the SPLIP Medicaid Managed Care Members in a format established by the Department and containing the necessary fields of data to effectively operate the SPLIP.
+- 11.10.3.5 Be allowed to make an exception to allow for a seventy-two (72) hour emergency supply of medication to be filled by a pharmacy other than the Member's designated lock-in pharmacy.
+Such emergency supply shall be permitted to ensure the provision of necessary medication required on an interim/urgent basis and shall follow all emergency supply requirements as set forth in Section 4 of this Contract. - 11.10.3.6 Be required to maintain tracking of the SPLIP Members in a format established by the Department and containing the necessary data to effectively operate the SPLIP.